-We are a holiday club rather than a stay and play so we offer places for young people to be looked after by our staff, or by their own DBS-checked personal assistant.
+Yes, if you are attending an individual family session during the pandemic.
+In general, we are a holiday club rather than a stay and play so we offer places for young people to be looked after by our staff, or by their own DBS-checked personal assistant.
 If you are looking for a stay and play where parents and non-disabled siblings can also come, please contact us as we can suggest some other excellent local schemes, depending on your child’s needs and age.

-We prefer parents not to stay for several reasons:
+During normal times, we prefer parents not to stay for several reasons:

 As a charity, LS29 already offers lots of activities for the whole family.
 Part of the purpose for us in running a holiday club is to give parents and siblings some respite time.

 All adults who are working closely and regularly with young people in our setting need to be DBS-checked.

 It can be unsettling for young people attending the scheme with a staff member or PA to care for them, if they become aware that other children have their parents present.

 In exceptional circumstances we will allow parents to stay on site – for example if their young person requires medical interventions our staff haven’t been trained to offer, and no healthcare assistant is available.